-- Route warnings and twisted logging through Python standard logging - Assign DEBUG and ERROR level to Scrapy and Twisted loggers respectively - Route stdout to log if LOG_STDOUT setting is True configure_logging is automatically called when using Scrapy commands or CrawlerProcess, but needs to be called explicitly when running custom scripts using CrawlerRunner.
+• Route warnings and twisted logging through Python standard logging configure_logging is automatically called when using Scrapy commands or CrawlerProcess, but needs to be called explicitly when running custom scripts using CrawlerRunner.
 In that case, its usage is not required but it's recommended.